Common Sense Media Review

 What's the Story?

-In THE 100, 97 years after a nuclear apocalypse wiped out life on Earth, leaving only the 400 people aboard a scattering of space stations alive, humans are returning to the planet for the first time.
-The emissaries are 100 juvenile prisoners who have spent their whole lives aboard the Ark, a colossal spacecraft formed by joining the 12 international space stations, which has served as the home for three generations of survivors and their offspring.
+In THE 100, it's been 97 years since a nuclear apocalypse wiped out life on Earth—leaving only the 400 people aboard a scattering of space stations alive—and humans are returning to the planet for the first time.
+The emissaries are 100 juvenile prisoners who've spent their whole lives aboard the Ark, a colossal spacecraft formed by joining 12 international space stations, which has served as the home for three generations of survivors and their offspring.
 Not yet 18 and thus not subject to the Ark's stringent capital-punishment law, the 100 juvies are sent to Earth as test subjects to gauge the safety of its elements for the entire population's eventual return.
-But once there, chaos ensues as various factions vie for dominance and many cut off communication with the Ark entirely.
-Standing strong is Clark Griffin (Eliza Taylor), a natural leader determined to survive and to reunite with her mom once the planet is deemed safe.
-But with time running out for the residents of the dying Ark and dangers lurking around every corner on Earth, is survival possible for any of them?
+But once there, chaos ensues as various factions vie for dominance, and many cut off communication with the Ark entirely.
+Standing strong is Clarke Griffin (Eliza Taylor), a natural leader determined to survive and to reunite with her mom once the planet is deemed safe.
+Over the course of the series, Clarke manages to form a strong alliance with likeminded friends: The fierce warrior Octavia (Marie Avgeropoulos) transforms into a formidable leader known as "Blodreina" (the Red Queen); the brilliant mechanic and engineer Raven (Lindsey Morgan) persists through her pains; and the rebellious teenager Bellamy (Bob Morley) grows into manhood and becomes a thoughtful commander.
+In this cruel reality, their complicated friendships, determination to survive, and willingness to maintain their integrity are put to the test.

 Is It Any Good?

-Based on a book of the same name, this series is a tantalizing dystopian drama laced with suspense, teen romance, and plenty of bad guys you'll love to hate.
-Equally visible are some quality role models, particularly pragmatic Clark, whose only offense is spreading the truth about the Ark's dwindling supplies; and her fearless mom, Abby (Paige Turco), who sticks to her own ethical code in spite of outside pressure.
+Based on Kass Morgan's same-named book, this series is a tantalizing dystopian drama laced with suspense, teen romance, and plenty of villains you'll love to hate.
+Equally visible in The 100 are some quality role models, particularly pragmatic Clarke, whose only offense is spreading the truth about the Ark's dwindling supplies, and her fearless mom, Abby (Paige Turco), who sticks to her own ethical code in spite of outside pressure.

 Talk to Your Kids About ...

-Families can talk about government's role in people's lives.
-How are the challenges of keeping order different in this society from what it is in ours?
+Families can talk about the government's role in people's lives in The 100.
+How are the challenges of keeping order different here than they are in the real countries we live in nowadays?
 Are the government's rules in The 100 appropriate for keeping people safe?
-In general, are ours?
+What about our government's rules?

 Is some violent content better than other kinds in entertainment?
-Does it ever serve a valuable purpose?
+Does violence in media ever serve a valuable purpose?
 If so, what?
-In what other forms of media do you often witness violence?

 TV Details